 |EU ETS Accreditation and Verification Regulation|

-The AVR introduces the model, where the verifiers are answerable to the accreditation body.
-Based on Article 65 of the AVR, EU Member States must also monitor the performance of their national accreditation bodies.
+- the EU Member States must monitor the performance of their national accreditation bodies.

 The characteristic feature of the new uniform accreditation system is mutual recognition of verifiers across all EU Member States.